borte-avsaroglu/IoT-and-Cyber-Security-E-Portfolio/README.md

 ## Week 5-6

-In Week 5-6, I did research on DoS Attack and simulated it.
+5-6.
+I researched and simulated DoS Attack and Honeypot for weeks.
 Then I wrote a report on this topic.
 The summary of the report is in this section.
-You can access the full version from the ***"DoS-Attack"*** file under the ***"Week5-6"*** file.
+You can access the full version from the ***"DoS-Attack"*** and ***"Honeypot"*** files under the ***"Week5-6"*** file.

 **DoS (Denial of Service) attack:**

 - A DoS attack is a type of cyberattack that aims to make a computer or network resource unavailable to its intended users.
 - DoS attacks can be carried out using a single device or multiple devices, and can target a specific service or the entire network.
 - DoS attacks can be very disruptive and can cause serious harm to individuals and organizations by preventing access to necessary resources.
 - To protect against DoS attacks, it is important to implement security measures such as firewalls, intrusion detection and prevention systems, and load balancers.
 - It is illegal and unethical to engage in DoS attacks, and it is important to respect the rights and privacy of others when using the Internet...

+**What is a Honeypot?**

+A honeypot is a network-attached system set up to act as a decoy, luring in potential attackers to reveal their malicious activity and provide an opportunity for organizations to observe and track them...